WRKZ

-WRKZ (99.7 FM), branded 99.7 The Blitz, is a commercial active rock radio station licensed to Columbus, Ohio, and serving the Columbus metro area.
-It is owned by the North American Broadcasting Company, along with sister stations 920 WMNI and 103.9 WJKR.
+WRKZ (99.7 FM) is a commercial radio station licensed to Columbus, Ohio, United States, and serving the Columbus metro area.
+Owned by the North American Broadcasting Company, it features an active rock format branded "99.7 The Blitz".
 The studios are on Dublin Road (U.S. Route 33).

-WRKZ has an effective radiated power (ERP) of 20,000 watts.
-The transmitter is on Twin Rivers Drive, sharing a tower with WCMH-TV channel 4.
+The transmitter is on Twin Rivers Drive, sharing a tower with WCMH-TV.